CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/Show-Commands.md

 - What routing tables (VRF) is used by that node and neighbor
 - The autonomous system number (ASN) assigned to the node
 - The peer ASN for each neighbor node
-- The address prefix for IPv4/IPv6/???
+- The received address prefix for IPv4/IPv6/EVPN when session is established
 - When the last change was made to any of these items

 If you have nodes that implement virtual routing and forwarding (VRF), you can request status based on the relevant routing table.
 VRF is commonly configured in multi-tenancy deployments to maintain separate domains for each tenant.